 It’s always considered a huge advantage if you can speak more than one language fluently.
-Good command over multiple languages not only looks great on your resume but also increases your chances of finding good opportunities in different parts of the world.
+Good command over multiple languages looks great on your resume and increases your chances of finding good opportunities in different parts of the world.
 Moreover, it’s a nifty hobby to have.

-To ensure that your language barriers reduce ever so slightly, I’ve curated the best language learning apps for iPhone and iPad.
+To ensure that your language barriers are ever so slightly reduced, I’ve curated the best language-learning apps for iPhone and iPad.
 Let’s look at the myriad of apps available online, shall we?

 1. Duolingo – Editor’s choice

 This was a rather easy choice for the top spot.
 Duolingo has been around for a long time and has become one of the best iPhone apps for learning a new language.
-It’s got an easy user interface that anybody could use.
+It has an easy user interface that anybody can use.

 Additionally, there are multiple languages that you can learn based on your current skill level.
 It doesn’t matter if you’re a beginner or can hold a conversation in a different language.
 Duolingo gives you ample opportunity to improve your command of a specific language.

 It also takes visual learning into account.
-This is great if you’re teaching different languages to kids at an early age, as they’re more receptive to visuals.
+It would be great if you could teach kids different languages at an early age, as they’re more receptive to visuals.

 The only issue with this app is that it charges a substantial amount of money for the premium version.